 The day started with the Early Learning Centre, the EarlyON Child & Family Program, the University Library and the School of Early Childhood Studies leading a children’s Indigenous storytime outside in the Quad.

-They read a selection of stories including My Heart Fills With Happiness by Monique Gray Smith, external link, a Cree, Lakota and Scottish author.
+They read a selection of stories including My Heart Fills With Happiness by Monique Gray Smith, a Cree, Lakota and Scottish author.
 Each of the books read highlighted Indigenous authors and illustrators and stories that emphasize connections to the land, and relationality within community and the natural world.